randylien/generator-react-gulp-browserify/README.md

 $ yo react-gulp-browserify                         # ...and run it.
 ```

-If you chosen to use sass, you'll need to install it with `gem install sass`.
+If you chose to use sass, you'll need to install it with `gem install sass`.
 If you find your css build results are empty, update your sass gem.

-Now, when everything is ready, run watch task and begin to develop your React components.
+Now, when everything is ready, run the watch task and begin to develop your React components.

 ```
 $ gulp watch
 ```

 How to run test?
 Currently, I prefer to run test tasks from npm.
-Please run this commands.
+Please run this command.
 ```
 $ npm test
 ```